dmccreary/robot-day/docs/about.md

 ## Focus on Hands-On Activities

 I once attended a robotics event that was sponsored by a local University.
 They brought two large expensive robots.
 But the robots were roped off from the participants.
-The kids we not allowed near the robots!
-This is not our approach.
-Our goal is to get kids to touch and feel every battery, every motor, every display, and every sensor.
+The kids we not allowed near the robots!  **This is not our approach.**  Our goal is to get kids to touch and feel every battery, every motor, every wire, every sensor, every display, and every robot.
 We want the kids to climb into the robot corral and interact with robots close up and personal.
+And yes, at every event we seem to have a few kids (and mentors) step on a few robots.
+But that is OK.
+We have low-cost interchangeable parts and a lot of hot glue!
 We believe that learning happens best when all the senses - including touch - are involved.

 ## Age Appropriate Activities